Probabilistic bisimilarities between quantum processes: Introduction

-where $Con$ is the set of configurations and $\d(Con)$ is the set of finite-support distributions on $Con$.
-Notice that in \cite{JL04} and \cite{GN05}, in order to resolve probabilistic choice after measurements have been performed, another kind of transitions, i.e. probabilistic transitions, were introduced; while here in the current paper, we do not resolve any probabilistic choices in intermediate steps and instead keep the probability information all the time.
-To achieve this, we extend the ordinary transitions defined from configurations to distributions to those defined between configurations.
+where $Con$ is the set of configurations and $D(Con)$ is the set of finite-support distributions on $Con$.
+Notice that in \cite{JL04} and \cite{GN05}, probabilistic choice induced by quantum measurement was resolved in each step.
+This was achieved by introducing a new kind of transition $\rightarrow_p$ to represent an evolution which is caused by an internal action and occurs with probability $p$.
+In this paper, however, we do not resolve any probabilistic choice in intermediate steps but instead keep the probability information all the time.
 The motivation for us to make such a design decision is as follows.
-First, transitions defined in this way make our operational semantics simple and more CCS-like; second, a single transition in our qCCS can describe simultaneously different probabilistic execution paths with the same action and the same starting and ending configurations.
-As a consequence, the definition of weak transitions, which is the basis of weak probabilistic bisimulation, becomes possible.
-Furthermore, by defining transitions in this way, the notions and techniques introduced in \cite{SL94} and \cite{SL95} for classical probabilistic processes can be extended to investigate the properties of weak probabilistic bisimulations between quantum processes.
+First, transitions defined in this way make our operational semantics much simpler and more CCS-like; second, it gives us a convenient way to define combined transitions (resp. combined weak transitions) which are obtained by probabilistically taking different transitions with the same source configuration and the same actions (resp. observable actions).
+That is, the nondeterminism resulting from the non-probabilistic choice `+' can be resolved in a probabilistic manner.
+This is exactly the basis of strong bisimulation and weak bisimulation defined in this paper.
+Finally, by defining transitions in this way, many notions and techniques introduced in \cite{SL94} and \cite{SL95} for classical probabilistic processes can be extended to investigate the properties of probabilistic bisimulations between quantum processes.

-The second difference between our approach of semantics and the previous ones is the way of dealing with rules of quantum input, quantum output and quantum communication.
-In Ref.\cite{JL04}, the rule for quantum input was of the following form (rewritten with our notations)

-This rule makes sense when the input system (denoted by the quantum variable $r$) is initially not correlated (neither entangled nor classically correlated) with the quantum systems in $\bar{q}$.
-However, we know that one of the essential difference between quantum mechanics and classical correspondence is that in the former, different systems can lie in an entangled states which can not be determined by the reduced states of each individual system.
-Motivated by this observation, we present two rules considering different situations when quantum states are input.
-The first rule aims at the case when the system to be input is not in current quantum context:

-In this case, the accompanied context is extended to include the newly input system.
-Note that in our rule, any quantum input can be characterized since we put no constraints on the form of the new state $\rho$ except $\tr_{r}\rho=\sigma$ which means that the state of initial systems will not be changed.
-The second rule aims at the case when the system to be input is already in current quantum context:

-Note that the context keeps unchanged after the transition.
-The intuition behind this rule is that when the system to be input has already been described in the current context, input action is nothing but a declaration that the process can reference this system, which of course does not affect the state of the whole system.